 The North Pacific Gyre

 The Great Pacific Garbage Patch, an extraordinarily dense concentration of human-created marine garbage, is located there and is twice the size of Texas.
 It is located between Hawaii and California in the Pacific Ocean.
-The most well-known patch is this one.
-While some regions of the patch have more litter than others, microplastics make up most of the material.
+The Great Pacific Garbage Patch is also the most well-known one.
+While some regions of the patch have more plastic debris than others, microplastics make up most of the material.